 To go to Jim Guild's Famous Brands website, click on the drawing above or here.

-Those speakers can talk from experience to this year's honorees -- the Top Drawer class of 2018 -- about life's challenges and rewards.
+Both can talk from experience to this year's honorees -- the Top Drawer class of 2019 -- about life's challenges and rewards.

 Said Top Drawer 24 Director Craig Cheplick:

-The Top Drawer team, chosen annually by committee and to be announced later this month, is composed of outstanding high school students who come from districts primarily in Schuyler and Chemung counties.
+The Top Drawer team, chosen annually by committee and to be announced in late May, is composed of outstanding high school students who come from districts primarily in Schuyler and Chemung counties.
 The selection process is done in stages, and starts with the beginning of each school year as committee members study prospective honorees.
-Now, with a month until the celebration, that process -- with healthy debate, and with an eye toward not only athletic and academic achievement, but in consideration too of personality and community involvement -- is nearly complete.
+Now, with little more than a month until the celebration, that process -- with healthy debate, and with an eye toward not only athletic and academic achievement, but in consideration too of personality and community involvement -- is nearly complete.

 This year the slate of school districts represented includes original participants Watkins Glen and Odessa-Montour along with Trumansburg, Spencer-Van Etten, Horseheads, Elmira Heights Edison, Elmira Notre Dame, Elmira City Schools, South Seneca, and Twin Tiers Christian Academy.

 Leading the June 3 ceremony will be WENY-TV news anchor Renata Stiehl (pictured at right), serving for the fifth year as the program's emcee.